RohitMoni/blog.moni.dev/_drafts/thoughts-around-software-versions.md

 ```
 Ex: Angular 3 was a complete overhaul from Angular 2
 Non-ex: Lots of projects that work with Visual Studio 2017 will work with Visual Studio 2019
 ```

-### Semantic Impact
+### Riskiness
 You want to be able to tell if a version breaks your code and by how much.

 ```